Top Food Markets in Paris

 Focusing on all organic products, this market is smaller than other food markets in Paris and give you a chance to chat with the producers and farmers about their products.
 You can find everything from organic meats and cheeses to produce, dairy and even honey.
 Open on Saturdays, this market is the perfect destination for a laid-back Saturday in Paris.
 Close to the Parc Monceau, the quiet Square des Batignolles and Montmartre, it’s the perfect jumping off point for a day of Paris exploration.

 If you feel like discovering the quaint Montmartre district, with monuments like the Sacré-Coeur and the Moulin Rouge, come join our free walking tour of Montmartre!
 The market is only a 15-20 minute walk from the start of the tour, and our local guides can share with you all the best places in Montmartre.

-You know know our picks for the top 5 food markets in Paris!
-I hope that you’ve found this guide helpful, and that you’ll love discovering all the goodies Parisian food markets have to offer.
+You now know our picks for the top 5 food markets in Paris!
+I hope that you’ve found this guide helpful, and that you’ll love discovering all the goodies Parisian food markets have to offer (read this article to learn more about some of the stranger things French people eat!).
 If you have any questions or would like more information about anything, please don’t hesitate to contact us.